Get Free Solar Panel Quotes

 RECOM Technologies

-We’ve put together this guide to walk you through what bifacial solar panels are and how they could help you save money and carbon.
+If you’re still on the fence about bifacial solar panels, we’ve put together this guide to walk you through what they are and how they can help you make larger savings.

-Bifacial panels have a layer of protective glass on the front and a transparent polymer sheet on the back through which sunlight can pass through.
-They have PV cells on the front and the rear, allowing them to generate more energy than monofacial panels.
+Bifacial solar panels have a layer of protective glass on the front and a transparent polymer sheet on the back through which sunlight can pass through.
+They also have PV cells on the front and rear, allowing them to generate more energy than monofacial panels

-Vertical involves installing panels at angles, enabling them to receive the maximum sunlight during the day.
+A vertical type involves installing the panels at an angle, enabling them to receive the maximum sunlight during the day.

-Horizontal installations generally consist of installing the panels at flatter angles, with light reflected onto them by surfaces from like gravel, sand, light stone, or highly-reflective materials.
+A horizontal installation generally involves installing the panels at a flatter angle, with light reflected onto them by surfaces from gravel, sand, light stone or highly-reflected materials.

 Sun tracking options can also be installed to boost the efficiency of PV installation as they can track (and change tilt angle) in response to the motion of the Sun throughout the day.

-Speaking to The Eco Experts, Jon Camp, managing director at solar panel manufacturer RECOM Technologies said bifacial solar panels offer several advantages.
+Jon Camp, former managing director of solar panel manufacturer RECOM Technologies said bifacial solar panels offer several advantages.

 “Firstly, they can generate electricity from both sides, capturing sunlight reflected from the ground or surrounding surfaces,” Camp explained.